Resume Tips

 6. Proofread for Errors

-Be sure to proofread your resume for any grammatical or spelling errors.
-Even the smallest error could make a bad impression on potential employers.
+Take the time to carefully proofread your resume for any grammatical or spelling errors.
+A minor error can result in a negative impression for potential employers.

 Conclusion